 About

-Shefon N. Taylor, Visual Artist and Writer
+Shefon N. Taylor, Interdisciplinary Artist and Writer

 My work emerges from an ongoing engagement with fragmentation not only as subject matter, but as method and metaphor.
 I am drawn to the severed image, the partial form, the interrupted memory, the things that resist completion.
 Through collage and sculpture, I work with materials that have already lived lives, such as printed matter, faded images, scraps once touched and forgotten, and allow them to reconstitute themselves in new, often precarious configurations.